datartathon/datartathon.github.io/_blogs/building-toolkit-early.md

 Reading isn't your jam?
 There are podcasts out there too like Data Stories (https://datastori.es/) or Policy Viz (https://policyviz.com/podcast/).

 And finally, sign up for a challenge, a class, or experience!
 These will give you a reason to motivate you to build your skills.
 IPUR's[ Optigram data visualization competition](https://ipur.nus.edu.sg/2020/01/02/optigram-2020-climate-change-in-asia/) is geared towards you early career folks (age 15 to 35) to develop your own idea which merges scientific data and digital media to communicate risk.
 Another option is the[ Risk & Resilience DAT/Artathon](http://datartathon.com/), where yours truly hosts a virtual workshop which brings together early career folks from around the world to teach each other visualization skills and work on individual projects.
+Some of the final projects from the 2020 DAT/Artathon can be found in our [gallery](http://datartathon.com/gallery/).

 ### **References**